New Jersey Criminal Lawyer Discusses Street Drug Offenses

 “Oh, it is just marijuana.
 It’s no big deal.
 They’re going to go easy on me in court.”

-As a New Jersey Criminal Lawyer, I think this attitude would be a huge mistake because after you’ve used up your conditional discharge.
+I think this attitude would be a huge mistake because after you’ve used up your conditional discharge.
 We’re looking at some potential penalties that you’re not going to want, including having a record for being in possession of marijuana, if you can’t successfully fight that case.

 Drug Abuse Counseling Can Be a Requirement of a Conviction